mikehoyle/HoopsKickoffPracticePlugin/README.md

 # Usage

 Plugin adds two simple features when loading a local Hoops session:
-1. In freeplay, all won't do kickoff motion until you move your car
+1. In freeplay, ball won't do kickoff motion until you move your car
 2. Disables spawn location randomization and spawn can be controlled via GUI (F2 -> Plugins -> Hoops Kickoff Practice to open, or F6 -> togglemenu hoopskickoffpractice)

 These features work with multiple players in any local session, including those hosted via Rocket Plugin.